-Mr A's complaint against the Trustee
+Mr D's complaint against the Trustee

-- I understand that, at the heart of Mr A's complaint is: a loss of faith in the Trustee 88. and in its decision-making ability; and a claim that the Trustee is not acting in the "best interests" of the OBSPS members.
-This has been demonstrated under a number of points raised by Mr A in his complaint, culminating in a claim of financial loss in the amount of the difference between the CETV calculated on the old basis, and the CETV calculated on the new basis. - I appreciate Mr A's concerns regarding the value of his benefits.
-However, having 89. investigated the matter thoroughly and for the reasons set out in Parts A and B below, I do not uphold Mr A's complaint.
+- 91. I understand that, at the heart of Mr D's complaint is: a loss of faith in the Trustee and in its decision-making ability; a claim that the Trustee is not acting in the "best interests" of the OBSPS members; and that it has scared members into transferring benefits of the OBSPS.
+This has been demonstrated under a number of points raised by Mr D in his complaint, culminating in a claim of financial loss in the amount of the difference between the CETV calculated on the old basis, and the CETV calculated on the new basis. - 92.
+I appreciate Mr D's concerns regarding the value of his benefits.
+However, having investigated the matter thoroughly and for the reasons set out in Parts A and B below, I do not uphold Mr D's complaint.